 - Studies like this one have found that gluten consumption can worsen symptoms of IBS.

-A diagnosis of NGCS only occurs after all other possible issues are ruled out by health professionals.
-Therefore, only a relatively small percentage of people who identify themselves as gluten sensitive actually fit its description.
-Most people who self identify in this way probably fit into a different category (like IBS, celiac, or allergy).
-As a result, they may find more success with a diet that cuts out more than just gluten.
+A diagnosis of NGCS only occurs after all other possible issues are ruled out, and therefore, only a relatively small percentage of people who identify themselves as gluten sensitive actually fit its description.
+Most people who self identify in this way probably fit into a different category (like irritable bowel syndrome – IBS, celiac, or allergy), and may find more success with a diet that cuts out more than just gluten.

-It’s important to keep in mind that while many people wrongly diagnose themselves with NGCS (due to the placebo effect and media influence), it is a real condition.
+It’s important to keep in mind that while many people wrongly diagnose themselves with NGCS (due to the placebo effect and media influence), it is a real (if poorly understood) condition.

-There is proof: this double-blind study found that when people self-diagnosed with NGCS were given less than 5 grams of gluten (vs a placebo rice starch pill), they reported negative symptoms within the first week of treatment.
+There is proof: this double-blind study found that people self-diagnosed with NGCS who were given less than five grams of gluten (vs a placebo rice starch pill) reported negative symptoms within the first week of treatment.
 This means that their gluten sensitivity isn’t just in their heads, but rather is a real condition.

 SUMMARY: Yes, gluten sensitivity is “real”, though most people who experience symptoms with gluten consumption actually fall into a different category (placebo, celiac disease, wheat allergy, or IBS).
-The most effective way to find out the source of your discomfort to eliminate other potential causes.
-Work with a dietitian and go through tests, an elimination diet, and/or keep a food journal.
+The most effective way to find out the source of your discomfort to eliminate other potential causes is to work with a dietitian and go through tests, an elimination diet, and/or keep a food journal.

 Should you eat gluten?